 Troubleshoot: GPS Positions Are Not Accurate

-GPS positions are most accurate when the collar is outside under an open sky away from walls or fences.
+GPS positions are most accurate when the collar is outside under an open sky away from walls or fences and not under dense trees or bushes.

 Typically, the petTracer system provides a series of GPS positions to help track your cat’s movements.
 However, depending on factors such as your cat's location, environmental conditions (e.g., wind and rain), and nearby obstacles, the actual position may be a few meters off from what is shown on the map.